AIwithSenpai/LeetCode-SQL-50/README.md

 # ⭐ How to Use This Repo

 1️⃣ Open any problem
-2️⃣ Read the explanation
+2️⃣ Try solving
-3️⃣ Try solving
+3️⃣ Watch explantion on YouTube if needed
 4️⃣ Compare your SQL
 5️⃣ Mark it: 🟩 or 🟥 in the tracker
 6️⃣ Update progress bar manually